 Sugar Flower Cake Shop336 W. 37th St., nr.
 Ninth Ave., Ste.
 950; 212-993-6441; sugarflowercakeshop.com

 Amy Noelle creates her elegant, sugar-flower-adorned cakes using fresh, local, and seasonal ingredients.
-Her chocolate ganache is insanely rich, thanks to organic cream and milk from small farms in upstate New York.
-From $10 to $14 per serving.
+Her chocolate ganache is insanely rich, thanks to organic cream and milk from small farms in upstate New York (prices upon request).
 DIY types who want to decorate their own cakes can order lifelike sugar flowers (from $5).sugarsweetsunshine.com

-This neighborhood staple is known for its cupcakes (the pistachio variety will make anyone a regular), which the staff can assemble into trees for a minimal charge.
+This neighborhood staple is known for its cupcakes (the pistachio variety will make anyone a regular), which the staff can assemble into mini-trees for an extra $20.
 Conventional buttercream-frosted cakes are also available.
-Cupcakes are $21 per dozen; wedding cakes start at $7 per serving. (good value)sweetelement.com
+Cupcakes are $21 per dozen; wedding cakes start at $8 per serving. (good value)sweetelement.com

-Pastry chef and French Culinary Institute graduate Jen Roberts works closely with her clients to turn their inspirations into edible art, decorating confections in sequins and roses and filling them with chocolate-peanut-butter and pistachio buttercream.
+Pastry chef and French Culinary Institute graduate Jen Roberts works closely with her clients to turn their inspirations into edible art, decorating confections in sequins and roses and filling them with chocolate-peanut-butter and pistachio buttercreams.
 A groom’s cake could take the shape of a Super Nintendo, and chocoholics will love the handmade chocolate favors.
 Cakes from $8 per serving.sylviaweinstock.com

 Dubbed the “queen of cakes” by her peers, Weinstock creates elaborate, sugar-flower-studded cakes for the socialite crowd.
 She uses buttercream instead of fondant, so store your confection in a cool place to ensure it won’t melt.
 Prices upon request.wmgreenbergdesserts.com

 Since 1946, this bakery has been providing the Upper East Side with stunning kosher wedding cakes topped with homemade whipped cream, fresh flowers, and delicate icing designs.
 Greenberg is also up for the less traditional: He once made miniature individual wedding cakes for a client.
 From $10 per serving.